Fiach-Dubh/BITCOIN-YouTube/README.md

 Goals:

-To make this channel a hands off, equal oppurtunity platform for Bitcoin only content creators and educators.
+To make this channel a hands off, merit based, equal oppurtunity platform for Bitcoin only content creators and educators.
 The PBS of Bitcoin.

 Who We Are: